hina-shah/healdata-utils/docs/vlmd/index.md

 }
 ```

+If no `outputdir` specified, the resulting HEAL-compliant data dictionaries will be named:

 - `heal-csvtemplate-data-dictionary.csv`: This is the CSV data dictionary
 - `heal-jsontemplate-data-dictionary.json`: This is the JSON version of the data dictionary